ArmedPirate/CollaborationRaces/Races of the Jungle.md

 ***Ability Score Increase.*** Your Dexterity and Constitution score increase by 1.

-***Age.*** Vegepygmies grow and orm over a couple days.
+***Age.*** Vegepygmies grow and develop over a couple days.
 When they are formed, they are fully formed adults.
 As they age over 10-15 years, they grow additional spores and become known to outsiders as chiefs.
 Vegemygmies then can live indefinitely, but rarely survive in the wild past age 30.

-***Alignment.*** These primiative, tribal creatures don't get involved in the dealings of good and evil.
-They exist in attempts only to sruvive.
+***Alignment.*** These primitive tribal creatures don't get involved in the dealings of good and evil.
+They exist in attempts only to survive.
 They typically are neutral.

-***Size.*** Having spawned from mold that has attatched itself to a humanoid, your size reflects your birth.
+***Size.***  Vegepygmies grow to about 3 feet tall.
 Your size is Small.

 ***Speed.*** Your base walking speed is 30 feet.

+***Darkvision.*** You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
+You can't discern color in darkness, only shades of gray.

 ***Plant.*** Your type is Plant.
-You can speak and communicate with creatures under the affects of the spell *speak with plants* as if they spoke vegepygmy.
+You can speak and communicate with creatures under the effects of the spell *speak with plants* as if they spoke vegepygmy.

-***Plant Camouflage.*** You have advantage on Dexterity (Stealth) checks made in any terrain with ample obscurring plant life.
+***Plant Camouflage.*** You have advantage on Dexterity (Stealth) checks made in any terrain with ample obscuring plant life.

-***Plant Friend.*** You can cast the spell *speak with plants* at will, without consuming a spell slot.
+***Plant Friend.*** You know the *speak with plants* spell and can cast it at will without consuming a spell slot.
+Wisdom is your spellcasting modifier for this spell.

 ***Regeneration.*** You regain 3 hit points at the start of your turn.
 If you take cold, fire or necrotic damage or are at 0 hit points, this trait doesn't function at the start of your next turn.

 ***Slow Growth.*** When you roll to gain hit points or optionally take the average result, you can not gain more than your proficiency bonus plus your Constitution modifier hit points.
-If you would gain maximum hitpoints greater than your proficiency bonus plus your Constitution modifer, you instead gain your proficiency bonus plus your Constitution modifier maximum hit points.
+If you would gain maximum hitpoints greater than your proficiency bonus plus your Constitution modifier, you instead gain your proficiency bonus plus your Constitution modifier maximum hit points.

 This trait does not affect your starting total maximum hit points.

 ***Languages.*** You speak Common and Vegepygmy.

 > #### Variant: Vegepygmy Speech
 > When you choose this race, optionally you can take this variant.
-You can only speek the Vegepygmy language but can still understand, read and write in other langauges.
-You have become well versed in pantomime, drawing and other primative forms of communication to quickly and easily communicate with creatures that speak langauges outside of your natural voice capabilities.
+You can only speak the Vegepygmy language but can still understand, read and write in other languages.
+You have become well versed in pantomime, drawing and other primitive forms of communication to quickly and easily communicate with creatures that speak languages outside of your natural voice capabilities.

 # Variant Races and New Subraces
 ##### The following races and subraces adapt existing races to fit the jungle environment in new, exciting ways.